damccull/sublimetext-SolarizedToggle/README.md

 ##Introduction
 Solarized Toggle is a very simple plugin originally written to allow users of [Sublime Text 2][st2] and [Sublime Text 3][st3] to easily switch between light and dark versions of the Solarized color scheme.

-Now any theme included with Sublime Text or installed separately can be used with a change to the plugin's settings file.
+Now any color scheme included with Sublime Text or installed separately can be used with a change to the plugin's settings file.

 Why use this plugin?
 Instead of having to manually click Preferences->Color Scheme->Some Colors, you can simply press F12 in order to toggle between two themes.
 The default themes are Solarized Light and Solarized Dark.

+Note: For a short while there was a buggy support for changing the theme along with the color scheme.
+This caused some rendering issues with the UI do to a bad theme changing code.
+This feature has been removed for now.

 Contribute to this code:
 * Fork the project, write a patch, submit a pull request.